 The Learning Support Specialist at NLC is responsible for working with current students to assist in learning and retention.
-Specifically, the Learning Support Specialist is involved
+Specifically, the Learning Support Specialist is involved in the following:

 - Works with faculty to support students who have been placed on academic probation and/or who are having thoughts of dropping out of their programs.